dbsloan/pcs_mpest/README.md

 pcs_mpest.pl

 ## Overview:
-This script implements the "partitioned coalescence support" method by automating the process of removing one tree at a time from a set of gene trees and analyzing species trees using MP-EST (http://faculty.franklin.uga.edu/lliu/content/mp-est).
-The effect of removing each gene on the support for a reference species tree relative to one or more user-specified alternative topologies is calculated and reported in the form of PCS values.
+This script implements the "partitioned coalescence support" method of [Gatesy et al. (2017 CLadistics)](https://onlinelibrary.wiley.com/doi/full/10.1111/cla.12170) by automating the process of running [MP-EST](http://faculty.franklin.uga.edu/lliu/mp-est) and parsing output.
+Partitioned coalescence support for each gene is calculated and reported.

 See [Gatesy et al. bioRxiv pre-print](https://www.biorxiv.org/content/early/2018/11/04/461699) for more information.